 Here’s What You Are About To Discover:

-Worry not because in the next few paragraphs we’ll tell you what exactly the world’s leading scientists have to say about this oil.
+In the next few paragraphs, we’ll tell you what exactly the world’s leading scientists have to say about using neem oil.

 Before we get into the actual remedy, it is very important that you have some background info as to why you should even consider using neem oil.